 I think of my mom and miss her presence every day, not just on Mother’s Day.
 There are so many things I’ve wanted to share with her.
 So many milestones she’s missed.
 But I know she’s smiling down on me, still desiring only the best for my life.
 She couldn’t give me the answers I needed about my birth parents because she didn’t have them to share.

 She gave me a wonderful life, and I am eternally grateful for all that she taught me.
-I also know she will be smiling down on me this Mother’s Day because there are no longer any dilemmas on what to do for the day.
+I also know she will be smiling down on me every Mother’s Day because there are no longer any dilemmas on what to do for the day.

 For Rae Ellen in heaven and Janice on earth: Happy Mother’s Day, Moms!